Symmetries in PAC-Bayesian Learning: Symmetry in Hypothesis Class

-\section{SYMMETRY IN HYPOTHESIS CLASS}
+The remainder of the paper analyzes the individual components of PAC-Bayesian generalization bounds namely, the empirical risk, the true risk, and the complexity term, through the lens of symmetry.
+We approach this analysis from two perspectives. (i) in the next section, we focus on the complexity term and investigate how restricting the hypothesis space to $\group$-equivariant functions can lead to strictly smaller complexity penalties. (ii) we study the effect of equivariance on the risk and empirical risk terms, showing that hypothesis classes whose equivariance structure matches that of the underlying data-generating distribution yield improved predictive performance by simultaneously reducing both quantities.

+\section{Symmetry in Hypothesis Class}

-In this section, we improve the PAC-Bayesian bound of McAllester in Theorem~\ref{theorem McAllester} by exploiting symmetries in the class of hypothesis functions.
-While for illustrative purpose, we focus on the formulation of McAllester, the approach extends to other PAC-Bayesian bounds as, for example, the well known bounds form \cite{maurer2004note}, \cite{tolstikhin2013pacbayes} or \cite{catoni2007pacbayes}.
+In this section, we improve the complexity term by exploiting symmetries in the class of hypothesis functions.
+While for illustrative purpose, we focus on the formulation of McAllester, the approach extends to other PAC-Bayesian bounds as, for example, the well known bounds from \cite{maurer2004note}, \cite{tolstikhin2013pacbayes} or \cite{catoni2007pacbayes}.
 This first main result relies on a precise control of the effect of equivariance for the KL divergence between two measures.
-For this purpose, we introduce an averaging operator that maps arbitrary measurable functions to equivariant ones and apply the KL decomposition from Lemma~\ref{lemma KL divergence decrease} to the averaging operator.
-While this seems to be formally trivial, the detailed derivation of the conditions of the Lemma~\ref{lemma KL divergence decrease} is not and is postponed to the Appendix \ref{sec:derivation-averaging-op} for the reader's convenience.
+For this purpose, we introduce an averaging operator that maps arbitrary measurable functions to equivariant ones and apply the KL decomposition from Lemma~\ref{lemma KL divergence decrease} with the averaging operator as the map $\alpha$.
+While this seems to be formally trivial, the detailed derivation of the conditions of the Lemma~\ref{lemma KL divergence decrease} is not.
+Nevertheless, due to its technical nature, the proof is postponed to Appendix~\ref{sec:derivation-averaging-op}.

 Before introducing the averaging operator, we require additional assumptions to ensure that it is well-defined.
 Since $\varphi$ defines the group action on the input space, it is surjective.
-Restricting $\varphi$ to a set of representatives for the group orbits $\inspaceRepr \sub \inspace$ modulo the stabilizers $\operatorname{stab}(x_\varphi) \sub \group$, it becomes injective.
-Consequently the map
+By restricting $\varphi$ to a set of orbit representatives $\inspaceRepr \subset \inspace$ (chosen modulo the stabilizers $\operatorname{stab}(x_\varphi) \subset \group$), the map becomes injective.
+Consequently, the induced map